boisgera/CDIS/Topologie/Topologie.md

 $$
 Posons $V = \cup_{a \in A} V_a$;
-le complémentaire dans $X$ de $\bigcup_{a \in A} V_a \setminus A$ est un ensemble fermé $F$; de l'équation ci-dessus on déduit donc que $A = V \cap F$ où $V$ est ouvert dans $X$ et $F$ est fermé dans $X$.
+le complémentaire dans $X$ de $\bigcup_{a \in A} V_a \setminus A$ est un ensemble fermé $F$ ; de l'équation ci-dessus on déduit donc que $A = V \cap F$ où $V$ est ouvert dans $X$ et $F$ est fermé dans $X$.

 Distance entre ensembles